jimmypocock/repo-reconnoiter-kotlin/cdk/README.md

 # RepoReconnoiter AWS CDK Infrastructure

-This directory contains AWS CDK infrastructure code for deploying RepoReconnoiter to AWS.
+This directory contains AWS CDK infrastructure code for deploying RepoReconnoiter to AWS using **ECS Fargate**.

 ## Architecture

-- **VPC**: Multi-AZ VPC with public, private, and database subnets
+- **VPC**: Multi-AZ VPC with public, private, and isolated database subnets
-- **RDS PostgreSQL 17**: Managed database with automated backups
+- **RDS MySQL 8.0**: Managed database with automated backups and encryption
-- **AWS App Runner**: Serverless container service for the API
+- **ECS Fargate**: Serverless container orchestration (to be added)
-- **HTTP API Gateway**: API Gateway for rate limiting, caching, and custom domains
+- **Application Load Balancer**: Public-facing load balancer for HTTPS traffic (to be added)
 - **Secrets Manager**: Secure storage for sensitive configuration
 - **ECR**: Container registry for Docker images
 - **CloudWatch**: Logging and monitoring

+## Current Status

+✅ **Completed:**
+- VPC with proper subnet structure
+- RDS MySQL 8.0 database
+- ECR repository
+- Secrets Manager for all credentials
+- Security groups

+🚧 **To Be Added:**
+- ECS Fargate cluster
+- Task Definition with container configuration
+- ECS Service with auto-scaling
+- Application Load Balancer with target groups
+- CloudWatch Log Groups

+See [DEPLOYMENT_GUIDE.md](../DEPLOYMENT_GUIDE.md) for the complete deployment plan.

 ## Prerequisites